Program details are provided lower on the page.

 The criminal justice system has three main components: law enforcement, the court system, and corrections.
 These three parts work together to prevent and penalize variant behavior.
-For students interested in working in criminal justice, there may be other opportunities for additional career paths involving psychology, criminology, sociology or political science.1 Overall, criminal justice can be a fulfilling field that leverages your problem-solving and analytical thinking skills while giving you an opportunity to improve the world around you.
+For students interested in the criminal justice field, there may be other opportunities for additional career paths involving psychology, criminology, sociology or political science.1 Overall, criminal justice can be a fulfilling field that leverages your problem-solving and analytical thinking skills while giving you an opportunity to improve the world around you.

-At CTU Aurora, students who pursue a Criminal Justice degree have the potential to learn about crime, law and the judicial process.
+At CTU Denver South, students who pursue a Criminal Justice degree have the potential to learn about crime, law and the judicial process.
 Specifically, our courses explore topics such as behavioral science, forensics, intelligence, terrorism and management.
-Criminal Justice students also take advantage of our simulated Criminal Justice Lab, which includes mock crime scenes, interrogation rooms and the latest in forensic technology, microscopes and equipment.
-These assets give students hands-on experience and can help them prepare for job opportunities in the field.
+Criminal Justice students also take advantage of our simulated Criminal Justice Lab, which includes mock crime scenes, interrogation rooms and industry-relevant forensic technology, microscopes and equipment.
+These assets give students hands-on experience and can help them prepare to pursue job opportunities in the field

 Our faculty are experienced teachers and bring both academic credentials and field experience to the classroom.
 They enjoy working with students and have a diverse array of interests, which means you may find a mentor to help you build experience in your area of interest and advise you on your goals.